 Most public landfills and transfer stations in New Zealand do not accept asbestos waste from the general public.
 A specialized removal or dumping license is required, along with the use of a tipper truck.

 Specialized waste management and bin hire companies can accept asbestos waste after negotiation.
-Be prepared for high costs, including fees for bin drop-off, hire, collection, and per-tonne dumping fees.
+You will be charged fees for bin drop-off, hire, collection, and per-tonne dumping fees.

 LINK HERE